 The right to change of beneficiary is reserved to the subscriber and the consent of the beneficiary or beneficiaries is not required to surrender or assign this Policy, to make any change of beneficiary or beneficiaries, or to make any other changes in this Policy that the subscriber is permitted to make.

 Policy

 This Policy is a legal contract between the subscriber and Medica and describes the benefits covered under this Policy.

-IN WITNESS WHEREOF, Medica's Senior Vice President and General Manager of Individual and Family Business and Senior Vice President and Secretary hereby sign your contract.
+IN WITNESS WHEREOF, Medica's Senior Vice President, Markets and Senior Vice President and Secretary hereby sign your contract.